hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-14

+I have big ideas about what Caterpillar could be one day.
+I jokingly call that my 20-year vision, although I'm not sure I have it in me, to work on this project for the next 20 years.
+(But who knows.)

+Rust has been my primary language for the last 9-10 years.
+Naturally that colors my perception of what a language can be, and maybe should be.
+And Rust has some very attractive properties: It can run almost anywhere; it provides low-level access, but allows you to build safe abstraction on top; and it promotes robust software by preventing a lot of mistakes.

+But also, I realize that Rust already exists.
+I don't need to make another one.
+And what Rust lacks, is immediate feedback.
+I want to build an interactive programming language first, and then see how far I can take it.
+If the answer ends up being, not quite far enough to be as universal, low-level, or robust as Rust, then so be it.
+Immediate feedback comes first.

 ## 2024-05-13

 Yesterday, I was musing about how I can implement breakpoints more efficiently,